MUSIC PEN CLUB JAPAN

 annually by the members of the club.

-The winners of the 2014 Music Pen Club
+The winners of the 28th Music Pen Club Awards in 2015 are as follows.

 Recording Prize for Japanese Performers: